Koowheel Hovershoes Review – Insane New Hover Skates For All Ages!

 - Can be used by people of all ages – EVERYONE will want a go on these.
 They’re so new most people will never even have seen something like this yet.

-- Self-balancing ability of the shoes makes it easy to balance and learn to use them (that doesn’t mean safety wear such as helmet and elbow/knee pads shouldn’t be worn – particularly important for younger riders!
+- Self-balancing technology of the shoes makes it easy to balance and learn to use them (that doesn’t mean safety wear such as helmet and elbow/knee pads shouldn’t be worn – particularly important for younger riders!

 They’re great, but they’re not perfect